 His painting has tended toward the narrative and the surreal, however, for more than ten years he has been painting the series of portraits Americans Who Tell the Truth.
 The exhibit has been traveling around the country since 2003.
 Venues have included everything from university museums and grade school libraries to sandwich shops, the Cathedral of Saint John the Divine in New York City, and the Superior Court in San Francisco.
 To date, the exhibits have visited 26 states.
 In 2005, Dutton published a book of the portraits by the same name.
 In 2006, the book won the top award of the International Reading Association for Intermediate non-fiction.

 The portraits have given Shetterly an opportunity to speak with children and adults all over this country about the necessity of dissent in a democracy, the obligations of citizenship, sustainability, US history, and how democracy cannot function if politicians don’t tell the truth, if the media don’t report it, and if the people don’t demand it.

-Shetterly has also engaged in a wide variety of political and humanitarian work with many of the people whose portraits he has painted.
+Shetterly has engaged in a wide variety of political and humanitarian work with many of the people whose portraits he has painted.
 In the spring of 2007, he traveled to Rwanda with Lily Yeh and Terry Tempest Williams to work in a village of survivors of the 1994 genocide there.
-Much of his current work focuses on honoring and working with the activists trying to bring an end to the terrible practice of Mountaintop Removal by coal companies in Appalachia, on climate change, and on the continuation of systemic racism in the US particularly in relation to the school to prison pipeline.
+Much of his current work focuses on honoring and working with the activists trying to bring an end to the terrible practice of Mountaintop Removal by coal companies in Appalachia, on climate change, and on the continuation of systemic racism in the US particularly in relation to the school-to-prison pipeline.

 Since 1990, he has been the President of the Union of Maine Visual Artists (UMVA), and a producer of the UMVA’s Maine Masters Project, an on-going series of video documentaries about Maine artists.

 Awards and commendations:

 - In 2005, the Maine People’s Alliance awarded him its Rising Tide award.

 - Also in 2005, he was named an Honorary Member of the Maine Chapter of Veterans for Peace.